-Recently Dr. Partha Chattopadhya a professional Bengali writer, psychologist and a professional marriage counselor was in news for his unique and first of its kind effort in India – “Purush”.
-Purush is the first book written by a professional Indian writer that focus on men’s issues.
+Recently Dr. Partha Chattopadhya a professional Bengali writer, psychologist, and a professional marriage counselor was in news for his unique and first of its kind effort in India – “Purush”.
+Purush is the first book written by a professional Indian writer that focuses on men’s issues.
 This invaluable work from journalist-writer Dr. Partha Chattopadhya earned accolades from many as it was a bold attempt to break all stereotypes.

 Read a review of his book Purush – Here

 Many of his ardent followers, however, did criticize him for this effort and told him that he had wasted his time doing research on this matter.
 In a close interview with The Male Factor, he regretted that even men who suffered false cases under IPC 498a (or prevention of cruelty against women act or popularly known as Indian dowry act) also criticized his effort and commented that men’s rights (that helps male victims of IPC 498a) as a joke.
 Not only they were ignorant about the fact that MRAs exist, as Dr. Chattopadhya commented some of them felt miserable to go to MRAs for any help.